juntaoJianggavin/M3CoTBench/README.md

 ### 4. Evaluation

 #### Correctness
-Step 1: Merge Chain-of-Thought Fields Merge the CoT steps of the correct answers and convert the format to XLSX.
+**Step 1: Merge Chain-of-Thought Fields.**

+Merge the CoT steps of the correct answers and convert the format to XLSX.
 ```
 cd M3CoTBench/evaluation/
 python combine_fields.py
 ```
+**Step 2: Reformat results.**

-Step 2: Format Inference Results Batch format the inference JSON files into the evaluation output format (XLSX).
+Format Inference Results Batch format the inference JSON files into the evaluation output format (XLSX).
 This file will contain both the CoT of the correct answer and the predicted answer from the inference.
 ```
 python tools/update_lmmseval_json.py
 ```

-Step 3.
-Run Evaluation Scripts
+**Step 3.
+Run Evaluation Scripts.**

 You can run metrics individually.
 For example, to evaluate recall:
 ```